 I am looking for a Learning and Development role as I really do like helping people unlock new skills and grow professionally.
 Finding creative ways to keep training engaging and beneficial outside of simply creating training modules to put in an LMS (although this is important too) is what keeps me engaged in the process.
 I am comfortable working with most eLearning authoring tools and learning management systems, but I have created an entire training catalog on an LMS using completely free software.

 I can handle any or all of the various L&D responsibilities from collaboration with leaders and SMEs, designing, creating, deploying, and delivering training modules.
 I can build, configure, and administer servers as well as the LMS software running on them.
 I can build proprietary certification courses to ensure learners' understanding of important concepts and proof they can act on that knowledge.
-Finally, I can manage a staff if needed.
+If the job requires it, I can manage and lead staff.

 - ESXi nodes on Dell rackmount servers (I have successfully tested on AWS, Azure, and Proxmox)